Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 And during the period from the eighties to the nineties when information systems were well established in work environments.
 Institutions and companies soon realized that they would need a long-term plan and strategy to organize investment in Information Technology to support the rapid growth of technology within the joints of the whole business, and this remains true to this day.

-Starting in the late 1990s, this era continues to the present day and marked the emergence of several popular frameworks such as The Open Group Architecture Framework (TOGAF) and Federal Enterprise Architecture Framework (FEAF).
+Starting in the late 1990s, this era continues to the present day and marked the emergence of several popular frameworks such as The Open Group Architecture Framework (TOGAF) and Federal EA Framework (FEAF).

 - Allow more open collaboration between information technology and other business units within the facility.